Métropole Européenne de Lille

 The Métropole Européenne de Lille (/fr/, MEL; "European Metropolis of Lille") is the métropole, an intercommunal structure, composed by a network of big cities (Lille, Roubaix, Tourcoing, Villeneuve d'Ascq, Armentières etc.) whose major city is the city of Lille.
 It is located in the Nord department, in the Hauts-de-France region, northern France – bordering both the Flemish and Walloon regions of Belgium.
 It was created in January 2015, replacing the previous Communauté urbaine de Lille, and covers that part of the Lille metropolitan area that lies in France.
-Its area is 671.9 km^{2}.
+Its area is 671.9 km2.
 Its population was 1,179,050 in 2019, of which 234,475 in Lille proper.
 The annual budget of the métropole is €1,865 billion (2018).

 History

 The urban community was founded in 1967 with Augustin Laurent as its first president.

 Then, in 1971, Arthur Notebart, Deputy Mayor of Lomme, succeeded him until the election of Pierre Mauroy in 1989.

 After the March 2008 municipal elections, each city council sent delegates to the urban community, a total of 170 voting members.

 In April 2008, a new president was to be elected on a majority vote, defined at 816 votes.
 It caused for intense lobbying throughout the 85 cities and villages.
 One key issue was the investment priorities for the 2008/2014 period, namely transport, housing and the environment.
 The newly re-elected mayor of Lille, socialist Martine Aubry, tried to impose a new €800 million stadium in the eastern part of the community, which was opposed by three major mayors of her own party, who considered the project as misplaced and too expensive.

 On January 1, 2015, the métropole replaced the urban community in accordance with a law of January 2014.
 On January 1, 2017, the number of municipalities of the métropole increased from 85 to 90.
 It was expanded with the 5 communes of the former Communauté de communes de la Haute Deûle on March 14, 2020.